-But they will be perfect for duplicating this simple holiday idea.
-Or, if you like your Christmas decorations more complicated… Stick around I am going to make your wildest dreams come true.
+But they will be perfect for some simple holiday decorations.
+OR, if you like your Christmas decorations more complicated… Stick around!
+I am going to make your wildest dreams come true.

 (I have been spending way, way, way, way too much time on Pinterest.
-My IQ has plummeted to negative.
-But look at this adorable Thanksgiving placesetting!
-You could do that in five seconds and pretend you thought of it yourself.)
+My IQ has plummeted to negative.)

 Anyway.
 This was the best part of the trash.